Tips Bulletin

 Spray the natural herbicide onto the entire weed, making sure that it is saturated.
 Use the spray on a hot, sunny day when there is no wind to prevent spraying the solution onto desirable foliage and the sun can help dry out the plants.
 Repeat daily until the weeds are dead.

-Use this simple recipe as a homemade clover killer, too, or to get rid of pesky insects who start munching on your plants.
+Use this simple recipe as a homemade clover killer or get rid of pesky insects that start munching on your plants.
 Keep a bottle on hand to use as needed.

 How to Smother Japanese Knotweed